 Educational Assistance Policies

-Many Irish organizations have established policies that provide:
+Many Irish organisations have established policies that provide:

 - Full or partial reimbursement of ACCA fees